What is laser marking?

 How flexible can laser marking be for me?

 Thermark is a product that is used to enhance marking as well.
 The product can be used on metals, ceramics, glass and other hard surfaces, creating a high contrast mark where it may not be achieved without an interim material.
-The laser heats the Thermark in order to fuse the material (a ceramic glaze) to the host material surface.
-It is the pigments used within the chemical mix (Thermark) that provides the high levels of contrast.
-The non-fused material is removed easily with a light washing process is used.
+The laser heats the Thermark, in order to fuse the material (a ceramic glaze) to the host material surface.
+It is the pigments used within the chemical mix (Thermark), that provides the high levels of contrast.
+The non-fused material is removed easily with a light washing process.